 'It has been interesting': Meet the B.C. sign language interpreter attracting attention across the country

-Provincial health officer Dr. Bonnie Henry, left, announces three more deaths related to COVID-19 in B.C. on Monday, March 16, 2020.
+Provincial health officer Dr. Bonnie Henry, left, is seen with Health Minister Adrian Dix and ASL interpreter Nigel Howard at a COVID-19 briefing on Monday, March 16, 2020.

 VANCOUVER -- For weeks, eyes across the country and the province have been glued to TV and computer screens, hanging on the words of B.C. health officials as they provide daily updates on the coronavirus situation in the province.